 Kirsten Metzger-Gilbert, MA, CCC-SLP

-Kirsten is the Director of Building Blocks Therapy.
+Kirsten is a speech pathologist and the Director of Building Blocks Therapy.
 She purchased the practice from the previous owner in 2008 after working for Building Blocks for the prior 4 years.
 Kirsten received a Bachelor’s degree from Villanova University and Master’s degree from George Washington University.
-She became interested in working with kids with special needs after having a cousin diagnosed on the Autism Spectrum Disorder.
+Kirsten became interested in working with kids with special needs after having a cousin diagnosed on the Autism Spectrum Disorder.
 Kirsten enjoys working with children with dyspraxia, developmental delays, autism spectrum disorder, and feeding and swallowing challenges.
 Kirsten has received training in PROMPT, TalkTools Oral Placement Therapy, the SOS Approach to Feeding, and Beckman Oral Motor Therapy.
-Kirsten recently completed the Dynamic & Postural Reflex Pattern Integration course; a foundational course for the MNRI Method.
-In her spare time, (now non-existent with a 6 year old and 3 1/2 year old!) she loves watching college basketball, the Red Sox, Nationals, and Patriots, reading and traveling.
+Kirsten recently completed the Dynamic & Postural Reflex Pattern Integration course; a foundational course for the MNRI (Musgatova) Method.
+In her spare time, (now non-existent with a 7 year old and 5 year old!) she loves watching college basketball, the Red Sox, Nationals, and Patriots, reading and traveling.

 Jess DiNenno, OTR/L